beyondessential/tupaia/packages/devops/Set up server.md

 - `vi postgresql.conf`
 - Under Connection Settings: `max_connections = 500`
 - This gives the app enough connections if processes are replicated on a 8-32 core machine
-- 32 cores + 10 other services with their own pools, with knex default of 7 connections = 42 * 7 = 294
+- 32 cores + 10 other services with their own pools, with knex default of 7 connections = 42 x 7 = 294

 ### Edit pg_hba.conf